Cry18/Essentia/README.md

 Essentia started as a **university internship project** built over roughly 2 months between April and May 2025.
 The goal was to put into practice real-world backend development: designing a proper data model, building a REST API with Java and Spring Boot, handling authentication, and containerising everything with Docker.

-In June 2026, the project was picked up again and polished over 3 days with the help of **[Claude Code](https://claude.ai/claude-code)** (Anthropic) — fixing bugs, improving consistency across the admin panel, building out missing features, and generally cleaning things up.
+In June 2026, the project was revisited and extended — fixing bugs, completing missing features, and improving overall consistency.
+Part of the work was done using AI-assisted development workflows.

 The frontend was designed and built entirely by Claude, based on the stylistic direction provided by the project author.